 In the start of 2013, Kelly Blanchard, creator and front man of Blue Star Creeper, joined SeaStar after playing several shows with them.
 The band recorded their follow up release North Winds on analogue reel to reel tape at Green Arbor Studios.
 Mastered by Seattle music pioneer, Chris Hanzsek, North Winds was released in October of 2013 to popular and critical acclaim.
 The album, featured on Guitar Center Singer Songwriter 3 and the No Depression music site, became album of the week on Celtic Music Radio (Feb 2014).
 It also won the Robert Kotta Songwriting Contest for the song "Sailor".
 The album quickly sold out its initial stock in Scotland and on CD Baby.
 Wiedenhoeft's nuanced, classically-trained vocals and song-writing backed by Blanchard's dreamy, pop-infused guitar and vocals set a lavish table for Falcone's vocal harmonies and piano/percussion work, with all of it grounded by classic-rock-rooted bass player Chambers' warm and mellifluous fret work.
 The band returned to Europe in late 2013 playing to thousands of music fans from twenty-two different countries at the Perthshire Amber Music Festival in Scotland.
 The concert took place at Perth Hall, where musicians the likes of Van Morrison have played.
 The tour was captured again on film and SeaStar released SeaStar Takes Scotland in March 2014.

+In summer of 2014, Fae traveled to Poland to teach music at a fine arts English immersion camp in Załęcze Wielkie through the Kościuszko Foundation of New York.
+While at the camp Nadwarciański Gród, she wrote "The Camp Song" and it was performed by 128 of her students.
+The song is still used by the Kościuszko Foundation to help promote their Teaching English in Poland programs.
 Towards the end of 2014, Ron Allen, guitarist for Wynne C. Blue and Her Troublefakers, played a few shows while Kelly was traveling.
 In December 2014, Kelly parted ways with SeaStar to continue work on his own project, Blue Star Creeper.
-Ron Allen joined SeaStar full time and his Celtic nuanced playing style is a wonderful compliment to the band.
-Allen, who is a gifted sound enginneer, recorded and mixed Fae's solo album, Castle Walls, which was released in November 2014.
+Ron Allen joined SeaStar full time and his Celtic nuanced playing style became a wonderful compliment to the band.
+Allen, who is a gifted sound engineer, recorded and mixed Fae's solo album, Castle Walls, released November 2014.

 Though their star is rising, SeaStar is a band equally at home playing music in intimate settings as well as large televised concerts.
 The band continues to push limits and takes chances.
 Each show has a colourful and different feel.
 SeaStar values its time with its fans and strives to keep it fresh and exciting!